hanh-linux/hanh-linux/README.md

 For more information, see [Basic:Hanh Linux](https://github.com/hanh-linux/wiki/wiki/Basic:Hanh-Linux#history)
 ## Wiki
-A lot of Wiki pages are outdated, consider not using it.
+A lot of Wiki pages are out-dated, don't use it.

 For more information, see [Wiki](https://github.com/hanh-linux/wiki/wiki)
 ## License